The 20/20 Experience World Tour: Critical reception

 Since its debut, The 20/20 Experience World Tour has received widespread critical acclaim.
 Writing for the New York Daily News, Jim Farber reviewed the opening show at Barclays Center.
 Farber described the concert as a "study in suave ease.
 Starting with 'Pusher Love Girl,' Timberlake exuded a sweatless charm."
 Hillary Rea for The Philadelphia Inquirer, who attended the tour at the Wells Fargo Center, noted that Timberlake's performance "kept the audience not just alert, but hypnotized and hooked throughout a 30-song spectacle that ended just before midnight."
 Fionnuala Bourke in a review for Birmingham Mail opined that Justin "managed to completely keep his cool amid all the screams" and he "proved his position as the President of Pop."
 The Hollywood Reporters Emily Zemler, described him as a performer who is "genuinely having fun", adding he "knows he's got the looks, but he is also skilled at delivering something that isn't all surface", about the concert at The Forum, Los Angeles.
-She added: "Onstage, the pop star and actor moves with the sort of confidence that comes only from this knowledge, where it manifests not as ego but as absolute self-assurance.

-Jon Pareles of The New York Times also gave a positive review noting that he "reveals something darker" and "something more fiery and intense" while performing post-breakup revenge songs such as "Cry Me a River" and "What Goes Around...
-Comes Around."
+Francois Marchand of Canada.com said, "As a recording artist, Timberlake's output is debatable.
+As a showman — and he proved it by stealing the show from Jay Z at last year's Legends of the Summer concert at B.C.
+Place — he's a tough act to match".
+Don Chareunsy of the Las Vegas Sun said that Timberlake's Michael Jackson, Elvis Presley, and Bell Biv DeVoe tributes "were some of the standout performances in an overall stellar night.
+His vocals and dance moves of the greats before him were spot on".
+Jon Pareles of The New York Times also gave a positive review, noting that he "reveals something darker" and "something more fiery and intense" while performing post-breakup revenge songs such as "Cry Me a River" and "What Goes Around...
+Comes Around".
+Jane Stevenson of the Toronto Sun noted that Timberlake's energy "seemed to ramp up in a big way" when performing "Drink You Away", "Señorita", and "Let the Groove Get In".

 Costumes

-"Justin has great personal style and knows what he wants which makes designing for him an absolute pleasure..."
+"Justin has great personal style and knows what he wants, which makes designing for him an absolute pleasure.
+He is a tremendous talent and has a kind of effortless cool that makes classic menswear tailoring modern."